Continuous Positive Airway Pressure (CPAP)

 If the system doesn't bubble it means the problem is with the circuit.
 Systematically check the circuit, tightening all connections as you go.

 If the system does bubble, when you occlude the prongs with your fingers then the pressure leak is at the nose or mouth.
 Air will escape if the prongs are too small or if they are not curved down into the nose and fitting snugly.
 Prong sizes are based on weight, this is usually very accurate, occasionally a smaller size is required for 12-24hrs, reassess regularly.
 Any pinching of the septum will cause pressure damage.
 Adjust chin strap position to reduce any leak via the mouth.
 A dummy may help an unsettled baby.

 A Duoderm Patch may be applied to nares for problems with a seal / no bubbling, following assessment by a member of the CPAP Team.
 Before using a Duoderm patch, please check the prong size is correct for the weight of the baby.
 Duoderm patch paperwork must be signed and dated by the person approving the patch and kept in the nursing chart.

 - Are they the right size?

 - Are the corrugated tubes fixed firmly in place on the side of the hat and are they at the correct angle to keep the prongs in place?
 If there is rotating pressure on the prongs they may twist out of the nose.
-If in doubt, try undoing the rubber bands and with the prongs correctly positioned in the nose, allow the tubing to sit naturally in place.
-Reposition the pins and the rubber bands as necessary.
+If in doubt, remove the long fasteners and with the prongs correctly positioned in the nose, allow the tubing to sit naturally in place.
+Reposition the prongs, tubing and the long fasteners as necessary.
 Ensure that the base tapes are secure on the face.
 Do the existing ones need replacing?
-See application instructions in Commencement and Setup above.

 "The baby won't settle!"